Machine Creation for vSphere

 A Machine Creation for vSphere connector configuration contains the credentials and storage location required to publish layered images to machine creation in your vSphere environment.

 You can publish layered images to machine creation running in a vSphere environment by using a Machine Creation for vSphere Connector Configuration.
-In the Connector Configuration wizard, be sure to configure a Virtual Machine Template, so that the layered image you publish will be in a ready-to-use VM, the image shut down and a snapshot taken.
+In the Connector Configuration wizard, be sure to configure a Virtual Machine Template, so that the layered image you publish is in a ready-to-use VM, the image shutdown and a snapshot taken.
 You can use the VM in your Horizon environment without further modifications.

-Each Connector Configuration is set to publish layered images to a specific storage location in your environment, so you may need more than one Connector Configuration if publishing to multiple locations.
-Further, you may want to publish each layered image to a location convenient to the system you will be provisioning with the published image.
-For more about Connectors, and Connector Configurations, see Connect.
+Each Connector Configuration is set to publish layered images to a specific storage location in your environment, so you may need more than one connector configuration if publishing to multiple locations.
+Further, you may want to publish each layered image to a location convenient to the system you are provisioning with the published image.
+For more about connectors, and connector configurations, see Connect.

 This Connector Configuration is for publishing layered images.
 You cannot package layers in the environment.

 Personal vDisks are not supported for Machine Creation.
-The published desktop images will be non-persistent.
+The published desktop images are non-persistent.
 Currently, vDisks can only be used when publishing to Citrix Provisioning.

 Before you start

-The first time you create an Image Template for publishing layered images to a location in your environment, you will create a Connector Configuration for that location.
+The first time you create an Image Template for publishing layered images to a location in your environment, you create a Connector Configuration for that location.

 Required information for this Connector Configuration

 The Machine Creation for vSphere Connector Configuration wizard let’s you browse for the vCenter Server, Data Store, and Host to use for a new configuration.

-The fields are case sensitive, so any values that you enter manually must match the case of the object your environment, or the validation will fail.
+The fields are case sensitive, so any values that you enter manually must match the case of the object your environment, or the validation fails.

-- Name - A useful name to help identify and keep track of this connector configuration.
+- Name: A useful name to help identify this connector configuration.

-- vCenter Server - The name of the vSphere server with which the appliance will integrate.
+- vCenter Server: The name of the vSphere server with which the appliance integrates.

-- vCenter User Name - The user name of the account that the appliance will use to connect to vSphere.
+- vCenter User Name: The user name of the account that the appliance uses to connect to vSphere.